-As DJs, feeding off each other’s turntable creativity, Cosmic Gate continue to send floors into supernova around the globe.
-In North America they’ve smashed the Electric Daisy Carnival, Electric Zoo and Nocturnal festivals and road-blocked clubs and events including Bal En Blanc & Guvernment (Canada), ASOT600 at Ultra, Pacha, NYC and their Marquee, Las Vegas residency.
-Throughout the 2012 season they’ve achieved yet broader span Isla Blanca appeal with forum- praised turns at Privilege’s ASOT nights.
-Floors have been similarly shaken in other hotspots worldwide (ASOT600, Holland, Tomorrowland, Belgium, Zouk, Singapore, Global Gathering, UK, and Future Music Festival, Australia among them).
-Most notably, perhaps, they sold out their 2000 capacity gig on Hawaii, as well as Cosmic Gate’s legendary “Wake Your Mind In Concert” solo events at the LA’s venerable Palladium and Melbourne’s Festival Hall venues, each hosting close to 4000 fans.
+As DJs, feeding off each other’s turntable creativity, Cosmic Gate continues to push floors to supernova around the globe.
+In North America they’ve smashed the EDC, Electric Zoo and Nocturnal festivals and road-blocked clubs and events including Bal En Blanc & Guvernment (Canada), ASOT650 at Ultra, Pacha & Governors Island, NYC and their Marquee, Las Vegas residency.
+Similarly floors have been shaken in other hotspots worldwide, Tomorrowland, Belgium, ASOTs worldwide, Zouk, Singapore, Global Gathering, UK and Future Music Festival, Australia being but a handful).
+They sold out a 2000 capacity solo gig on Hawaii, as well as the Cosmic Gate Wake Your Mind In Concert events at the LA’s Palladium and Melbourne’s Festival Hall venues, each one hosting close to 4000 fans.

 The summer of 2014 sees them approach one of their busiest festival seasons to date, as they play shows including Tomorrowland, Ultra Europe, Electronic Family, Global Gathering, SW4, and Creamfields.
 It will also see Cosmic Gate further expand their Ibiza appeal, branching out to play Space and returning to spin at the A State Of Trance nights at Ushuaïa.